 Chewing Gum

 The Chewing Gum Task Force brings together some of the UK’s major chewing gum producers (Mars Wrigley and Perfetti Van Melle) with UK governments in a partnership to remove gum litter from UK high streets and prevent future littering.
-The scheme, administered by independent charity Keep Britain Tidy, sees the chewing gum firms invest up to £10 million over five years to achieve two objectives; cleaning up historic gum staining and changing behaviour so that more people bin their gum, 2024 is year three of the scheme.
+The scheme, administered by independent charity Keep Britain Tidy, sees the chewing gum firms invest up to £10 million over five years to achieve two objectives; cleaning up historic gum staining and changing behaviour so that more people bin their gum, 2025 is year four of the scheme.

 In 2022 the Task Force awarded 44 grants across the UK worth a total of £1.65 million, helping councils to clean an estimated 2.5km2 of pavement, an area larger than 467 football pitches.
 In total 7 Northern Ireland Councils were awarded grants totalling £140,000.